crtheisen/lol-mastery-analysis/README.md

 ###Tests

-This folder, along with <code>test_controller.py</code> in the root directory, was used to test API calls and make sure the GET requests were formatted properly.
+This folder, along with <code>test_controller.py</code> in the root directory, was used to test API calls and make sure the API requests were formatted properly.
 Originally, we planned on building a unit test for each individual API endpoint we were referencing, just to explore how the built-in <code>unittest</code> module in Python works.
 The need to ship something for the contest won out, however.

 ###Web